 You’ve got the beers ready, but which order should you be tasting them in?
 The two most important factors to consider are as follows:

 As a general rule, you arrange the beers from lowest to highest alcohol percentage.
 Now look closely at the flavour intensity.
-It might be that a beer with a lower percentage has an intensely strong flavour from the addition of herbs, for example.
+Then you want to look at colour and hoppiness.
+Light before dark, light hopped before heavenly hopped and so on.
+It might be also that a beer with a lower percentage has an intensely strong flavour from the addition of herbs, for example.
 If a beer has a strong flavour intensity, move it up a spot.

-For a tasting, you use a small 25 cl glass.
-There are special glasses you can buy for beer tastings, but ordinary small, tulip-shaped wine glasses would also do the trick.
+For a tasting, you want to try 15 cl of beer.
+There are special glasses you can buy for beer tastings, such as the AnDer.
+It's the perfect glass for beer tastings, because aromas remain preserved in the round shape of the glass and its narrow top.
+An ordinary small, tulip-shaped wine glasses would also do the trick.

-If you’re going to try six beers, it’s ideal for each person to have six glasses.
-But with ten friends you’d need 60 glasses and that takes up a lot of cupboard space.
-Providing three glasses for each person already cuts this in half.
-Have a short break after three beers for everyone to rinse out their glasses for the second half.
+If you’re going to try six beers, ideally you want six glasses.
+However, that requires a lot of glasses.
+Have a short break after three beers to rinse out your glasses for the second half.